moritzshore/rswap/README.md

 # rswap <img src="R/figures/rswap.png" align="right" width=20% height=20% />

-rswap is an R-package designed to help interface and work with the [SWAP 4.2.0](https://www.swap.alterra.nl/) [[1]](#1).
+rswap is an R-package designed to help interface and work with [SWAP 4.2.0](https://www.swap.alterra.nl/) [[1]](#1).
 It consists of a variety of functions that assist the user in otherwise tedious and repetitive tasks during the calibration proccess.
-The scope of the package will hopefully be expanded overtime to include sensitivity analysis, autocalibration / PEST integration, scenario analysis, and much more. **DISCLAIMER: rswap is very much in development, and therefore not robustly tested, nor extremely stable. use at your own risk, and be critical of the results, for now..**
+The scope of the package will hopefully be expanded overtime to include sensitivity analysis, autocalibration / PEST integration, scenario runs, and much more. **DISCLAIMER: rswap is very much in development, and therefore not robustly tested, nor extremely stable. use at your own risk, and be critical of the results, for now..**

 ## How to install?

-You can install the `rswap` from GitHub:
+You can install `rswap` from GitHub:

 ```r
 # install remotes, if not already present